neoneye/arc-dataset-collection/dataset/IPARC/readme.md

 ## Maybe avoid it

 The `IPARC` dataset is hard.
 Out of the 600 tasks, only 5 have been solved by humans as of 2024-july-07, but most did a `Reveal` so they are disqualified.
-The other ARC liike datasets have human solutions for almost all tasks.
+The other ARC like datasets have human solutions for almost all tasks.
 Thus `IPARC` doesn't reflect the kind of problems that humans can solve.

 IMO A good dataset is something that can be solved by humans.
 Since `IPARC` cannot be solved by humans.
 Maybe avoid it.